gaurav5268/Mobile-Phone-Overheating-Prediction/README.md

+Mobile Phone Overheating Prediction System
+Project Overview

-This project is an end-to-end Machine Learning based system that predicts:
+This project is an end-to-end Machine Learning–based system designed to predict mobile phone overheating and provide preventive recommendations.
+The system performs three main tasks:

-- Actual mobile phone temperature (°C) using regression
+Predicts the actual mobile phone temperature (°C) using a regression model

-- Overheating risk (Yes/No) using classification
+Predicts overheating risk (Yes/No) using a classification model

-- Actionable user advice to reduce overheating
+Provides actionable user advice to reduce overheating

-The system combines ML models + real-world decision logic and is deployed using a Streamlit web interface.
+The solution combines machine learning models with real-world decision logic and is deployed using a Streamlit-based web interface.

 Problem Statement

-Mobile phones often overheat due to:
+Mobile phones often overheat due to multiple factors such as:

-High CPU/GPU usage (gaming, video processing)
+High CPU and GPU usage during gaming or video processing

-Charging during heavy usage
+Charging the device during heavy usage

-High ambient temperature
+High ambient environmental temperature

-Poor ventilation (phone case on)
+Poor ventilation, for example when a phone case is used

-Overheating affects:
+Overheating negatively impacts:

-Performance
+Device performance

-Battery health
+Battery health and lifespan

 User safety

-This project aims to predict overheating early and provide preventive recommendations.
+This project aims to predict overheating at an early stage and suggest preventive actions to avoid potential damage.

 Solution Approach

-The system uses two ML models:
+The system is built using two machine learning models:

-Temperature Prediction (Regression)
+1. Temperature Prediction (Regression)

 Model: Random Forest Regressor

-Output: Predicted phone temperature in °C
+Output: Predicted mobile phone temperature in degrees Celsius

-2️⃣ Overheat Risk Prediction (Classification)
+2. Overheat Risk Prediction (Classification)

 Model: Random Forest Classifier

 Output: Probability of overheating

-3️⃣ Final Decision Logic
+3. Final Decision Logic

+An overheating alert is raised if:

-If predicted temperature ≥ 50°C
+The predicted temperature is greater than or equal to 50°C OR

-OR
-If overheating probability ≥ 0.4
+The predicted overheating probability is greater than or equal to 0.4
-→ Raise OVERHEATING ALERT

-This logic reduces false negatives and improves safety.
+This combined logic helps reduce false negatives and improves user safety.

-🧪 Features Used
+Features Used

+The model uses the following input features:

 Ambient temperature